-2. Government.
-3 hours, first term.
-President Rendall.
+2. (Government.
+3 hours, first semester.)
+Professor Wright.
 A general course in the theory of government.
 Willoughby's The Government of Modern States.

-3. Federal Government.
-3 hours, second term.
-President Rendall.
+3. (Federal Government.
+3 hours, second semester.)
+Professor Wright.

 A study of the government of the United States.
 Young's The New American Government and its Work.